1heidi/nar_persistent/README.md

     * nar_v20.csv
     * nar_v20_7.csv

-* The initial input data files are nar_v20_7.csv, nar_v20.csv, and nar_id_mapping.csv, which are used to 1) identify databases that have remained available >15 since having a debut article published in NAR and 2) retrieve the global article identifers (usually DOI) those database's most recent NAR article.
+* The initial input data files are nar_v20_7.csv, nar_v20.csv, and nar_id_mapping.csv.

 * Each script is named for its step in the analysis process, with an additional short descriptor (see also “DATA ANALYSIS” section below).
-As data was reshaped and analyzed, scripts created subsequent CSV files which are named accordingly, e.g., STEP_1_v20_pers_Sample.R created nar_v20_pers_1.csv.
+As data was reshaped and analyzed, scripts created subsequent CSV files which are named accordingly, e.g., STEP_1_v20_pers_Sample.R created nar_v20_pers_1.csv from the initial input files.

+* In file names, "pers" stands for "persistent" to distinquish this sub-project from the first NAR census study already reported.

 * CSV files appended with “plot” are the exact data used for plots in article figures.

 * CSV files appended with “supp_tab” are the exact data used for article tables and supplemental tables.

 * Files necessary to create Figures
-  * Figure 1
+  * Figure 1 STEP_2_v20_pers_Funders.R & nar_v20_pers_2_plot.csv
   * Figure 2

 * Files necessary to create Tables
-  * Table 1:
+  * Table 1 and Supplemental Table 1: STEP_2_v20_pers_Funders.R & nar_v20_pers_2_supp_tab1.csv
   * Table 2:
-  * Supplemental Table 1:
-  * Supplemental Table 2:
+  * Supplemental Table 2: STEP_2_v20_pers_Funders.R & nar_v20_pers_2_supp_tab2.csv
   * Supplemental Table 3:

 ### DATASET DESCRIPTION